Anglo-Iraqi War: British response

 The British perspective was that relations with Rashid Ali's "National Defence Government" had become increasingly unsatisfactory.
-Under the terms of the 1931 treaty, Iraq was bound to provide assistance to the United Kingdom during times of war, these obligations included permitting the passage of British troops through its territory.
+Under the terms of the 1931 treaty, Iraq was bound to provide assistance to the United Kingdom during times of war; these obligations included permitting the passage of British troops through its territory.
 There was a British Military Mission with the Royal Iraqi Army, and the RAF had stations at Habbaniya and at Shaibah.
 From the outset, British Prime Minister Winston Churchill refused recognition of Rashid Ali's "National Defence Government", labeling it illegal.

-On 2 April, Sir Kinahan Cornwallis, the new British Ambassador to Iraq, arrived in Baghdad.
-He had much experience in Mesopotamia and had spent twenty years in the country as the advisor to King Faisal I. Cornwallis was highly regarded and he was sent to Iraq with the understanding that he would be able to hold a more forceful line with the new Iraqi government than had hitherto been the case.
-Unfortunately, Cornwallis arrived in Iraq too late to prevent the outbreak of war.
+On 2 April 1941, Sir Kinahan Cornwallis, the new British Ambassador to Iraq, arrived in Baghdad.
+He had much experience in Mesopotamia and had spent twenty years in the country as the advisor to King Faisal I. Cornwallis was highly regarded, and was sent to Iraq expected to be able to take a more forceful line with the new Iraqi government, but he arrived in Iraq too late to prevent the outbreak of war.

-On 6 April, AVM Smart requested reinforcements, but his request was rejected by the air officer commanding in the Middle East, Sir Arthur Longmore.
+On 6 April, AVM Smart requested reinforcements, but his request was rejected by the Air Officer Commanding, Middle East, Sir Arthur Longmore.
 At this point in the Second World War, the situation developing in Iraq did not figure highly in British priorities.
 Churchill wrote, "Libya counts first, withdrawal of troops from Greece second.
 Tobruk shipping, unless indispensable to victory, must be fitted in as convenient.
 Iraq can be ignored and Crete worked up later."

-The British Chiefs-of-Staff and the Commander-in-Chief for India, General Claude Auchinleck, were in favour of armed intervention but the three local commanders, already burdened by the ongoing Western Desert Campaign, East African Campaign and the Battle of Greece, suggested that the only force available was an infantry battalion in Palestine and the aircraft already in Iraq.
-The Government of India had a long-standing commitment to prepare an infantry division to protect the Anglo-Iranian oilfields and in July 1940, the leading brigade of the 5th Indian Infantry Division, was ordered to Iraq.
+The British Chiefs-of-Staff and the Commander-in-Chief, India, General Claude Auchinleck, were in favour of armed intervention, but the three local commanders (of British Troops in Egypt; in the Sudan, and in Palestine/Transjordan) were already burdened by the ongoing Western Desert Campaign, East African Campaign and the Battle of Greece.
+They suggested that the only force available was an infantry battalion in Palestine and the aircraft already in Iraq.
+The Government of India had a long-standing commitment to prepare an infantry division to protect the Anglo-Iranian oilfields, and in July 1940 the leading brigade of the 5th Indian Infantry Division was ordered to Iraq.
 In August, the division was placed under the control of Middle East Command and diverted to the Sudan.
-Since then, India Command had been investigating the move of troops by air from India to RAF Shaibah.
+Since then, GHQ India had been investigating the move of troops by air from India to RAF Shaibah.